 “‘For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.”Mark 10:45

 There were often times catering that I had jobs I wasn’t sure I could do.
 I didn’t strut around with confidence as I did in the classroom; instead, I spent a lot of time praying for God to help me.
-And that’s exactly where God wants my heart to be as I step out into this new season in my life.
+And that’s exactly where God wants my heart to be in this new season in my life.

 I am learning that I cannot depend on my gifts, abilities, education, or strength in this new calling; I will have to depend entirely upon the anointing and grace of Jesus.